Step by step instructions for submitting your doctoral thesis:

-11. When the AC has given permission for the public examination of a doctoral thesis, you may submit your manuscript for publication, either to the Hanken series “Ekonomi och Samhälle” (Economics and Society), or to some other publishing house.
+11. When the RC has given permission for the public examination of a doctoral thesis, you may submit your manuscript for publication, either to the Hanken series “Ekonomi och Samhälle” (Economics and Society), or to some other publishing house.
 The School Publication Secretary will provide more information on publishing in the Hanken series.
 The library Web site also contains important information.
 The manuscript should be submitted at the latest six (6) weeks before the public examination, or, if you publish elsewhere, in time for the thesis to be available at the latest ten (10) days before the public examination.
 It is advisable to contact the Publication Secretary in good time and to follow her instructions; otherwise you may risk the publication being delayed and the public defence having to be postponed.

 Hanken’s publishing unit, like other publishers, will usually expect you to enclose authorisations by any co-authors and publishers of printed articles/essays to be included in the thesis.

 12. The thesis should available at the latest ten (10) days before the public examination.
 If your manuscript is not published in Hanken’s publication series, you should deliver these copies to the Publication Secretary in good time, with further copies for internal and external distribution.
 The Publication Secretary will inform you about the number of copies.

-13. The Hanken PhD Programme Director sets the date and time for the public defence in consultation with the administrator on the basis of the regulations set by the AC, and with such foresight as to not impact negatively on other parts of the process.
+13. The RC sets the date and time for the public defence in consultation with the administrator based on the regulations set by the AC, and with such foresight as to not impact negatively on other parts of the process.
 You and the AC will be informed of the decision.

 14. Advice and instructions on the public defence are available on a separate Web page here.